wrf/lavaLampPlot/README.md

    `gzip -dc *.fastq.gz | jellyfish count -m 31 -s 2G -C -o fastq.counts -U 1000 -t 8 /dev/fd/0`

    `-s` is the memory buffer, 2G (2 billion, or 2000000000) is safe for many analyses, though the array will expand if it is maxed out.
 This can consume a lot of memory (30-50Gb), so it is not advisable to run on a laptop. `-U` is the max coverage to count.
-1000 will catch mostly transposons. `-t` is the thread count. `-C` refers to canonical counting, meaning both + and - strands.
+1000 will catch mostly transposons. `-t` is the thread count / number of CPUs. `-C` refers to canonical counting, meaning both + and - strands.

    Optionally, a lower limit can be set with `-L`.
 For generating kmer plots (step 3 below) this would affect the data and not be advised, but for the read plots (steps 4 and 5), the Trinity program fastaToKmerCoverageStats assumes that any values below 2 are 1.
 Since the bulk of the kmers have a count of 1 (66% in the *Hydra* sample), this makes a much smaller file and will run faster at subsequent steps.